cicorias/njit-dl-project1/readme.md

 > '--replay', type=float, default=0.15, help='proportion of training examples to replay'

-Of course, the script is made publicly available, so further modifications (e.g. different classifiers, or a New Instances scenario) can easily be implemented.
+Of course, the script is made publicly available, so further modifications (e.g. different classifiers, or a New Instances scenario) can easily be implemented -- pull requests are welcome.

 ### On Continuous Learning